Skip to main content

 • Material: Neoprene (polychloroprene).

-• Color: Green (high visibility supports inspection and glove-change discipline).
+• Color: Green (visibility supports inspection and glove-change discipline).

-• Shape: Anatomic with curved fingers (supports dexterity during sustained aseptic manipulations).
+• Shape: Anatomic with curved fingers (dexterity during sustained aseptic manipulations).

 • Cuff: Straight cuff with SUREFIT™ Technology; cuff length listed as extended.